Baraboo, Wisconsin: Geography

 West Baraboo, a suburb of Baraboo, borders the city on its west side.

 Baraboo gives its name to the Baraboo Syncline, a doubly plunging, asymmetric syncline in Proterozoic-aged Baraboo quartzite.
 Researchers at the University of Wisconsin, particularly Charles R. Van Hise, used the syncline to demonstrate that small-scale deformational structures in isolated outcrops reflect larger regional structures and that sedimentary structures could indicate the original top-facing direction within elaborately deformed strata.
 These two principles sparked a global revolution in structural geology during the 1920s.

 The nearby Baraboo Hills are designated one of the "Last Great Places" by the Nature Conservancy because of its rare rocks, plants and animals.
 The hills were created by glacial action, and in some points poke up from the flat terrain to form a stark contrast.
 Some of these features were created when a glacial pocket was formed during the Wisconsin glaciation where the advance of the glacier halted, along the edge of what is known as the Driftless Area.
 Devil's Lake State Park, Wisconsin's largest state park, contains large areas of the Baraboo Hills.
 Pewits Nest is located outside Baraboo.

 Climate

+According to the Köppen Climate Classification system, Baraboo has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+The hottest temperature recorded in Baraboo was 103 F on July 5–7, 2012, while the coldest temperature recorded was -45 F on January 30, 1951.

 Demographics

 Baraboo forms the core of the United States Census Bureau's Baraboo Micropolitan Statistical Area, which includes all of Sauk County (2000 population: 55,225).
-The Baraboo µSA is just northwest of the Madison metropolitan area, with which it forms the Census Bureau's Baraboo-Madison Consolidated Metropolitan Statistical Area.
+The Baraboo μSA is just northwest of the Madison metropolitan area, with which it forms the Census Bureau's Baraboo-Madison Consolidated Metropolitan Statistical Area.